ayanatherate/linkedin-job-recommendation/README.md

+<h1> Important </h1>
-<h2> Edit 2023: As of 2023, this tool still works, however it is in major need of Code restructure, cleaning and maintenance.
-Also, we are no longer College students, we don't write Spagghetish code like this anymore lol</h2>
+<h4> Edit 2023: As of 2023, this tool still works, however it is in major need of Code restructure, cleaning and maintenance.
+Also, we are no longer College students, we don't write Spagghetish code like this anymore lol</h4>

 <h2> Intuition </h2>